AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/DDL/VIEW/VIEW.md

 # VIEW

-Hologres allows you to create a view based on an internal table or a foreign table.
-You can create a view by using a single table, multiple tables, or other views.
+Hologres allows you to create a view for an internal table or a foreign table.
+You can create a view based on a single table, multiple tables, or another view.
 This topic describes how to create a view in Hologres.

+## Usage notes

+When you create and view a view, take note of the following items:

+-   If you create a view based on a single table and modify the data in the view, the data of the source table is updated accordingly.
+If you modify the data of the source table, the data in the view is also updated.
+When you use a single-table view, we recommend that you modify the data in the view with caution.
+This prevents the data of the source table from being modified and ensures that your business is not affected.
+-   If you create a view based on multiple tables, you cannot modify the data in the view.

 ## Create a view

-Create a view.
-Syntax:
+You can use the following syntax to create a view:

 ```
 CREATE [TEMP | TEMPORARY] VIEW view_name AS